Mechanical Minute-ish: The Impacts of Neglecting HVAC Coil Cleaning

 If you haven’t seen Part 1 of our Commercial HVAC Coil Cleaning Series: HVAC Coils and What They Do – check it out!

 Coming up – Part two of our Commercial HVAC Coil Cleaning Series – Why coil cleaning should be a part of your company’s Preventative Maintenance program on today’s Mechanical Minute-ish.

-Coil cleaning is an important but often forgotten practice within commercial HVAC preventative maintenance programs and while neglecting your coils does save money in the short term, the adverse effects could cost you big money in the long run.
+HVAC coil cleaning is an important, but often forgotten practice within commercial HVAC preventative maintenance programs and while neglecting your coils does save money in the short term, the adverse effects could cost you big money in the long run.

 Neglect effect number 1 – Higher energy costs.